Icinga/icinga2/doc/3-monitoring-basics.md

     }

-If you are familiar with Icinga 1.x `notification_options` please note that they have been split into type and state, and allow more fine granular filtering for example on downtimes and flapping.
+If you are familiar with Icinga 1.x `notification_options` please note that they have been split into type and state to allow more fine granular filtering for example on downtimes and flapping.
 You can filter for acknowledgements and custom notifications too.